0xluckycoder/budgetbook/README.md

                             - [x] - debug code and fix protected routes
                                 - [x] - learn to debug with vscode step by step
                         - [x] - home page
-                        - [/] - copy HomePage.js line 58 - 75 in every query/mutation using components
+                        - [/] - copy HomePage.js line 58 - 75 in every query/
+                        mutation using components
+                            - [/] - seperate each condition
                         - [ ] - account page
                         - [ ] - parent components
                     - [ ] - list down and test features one by one before moving to user profile